zoeeechu/ScreenSplitter/README.md

 ## What does it do?

 ```
-It allows you to open boarderless websites as windows in your desired H & W
+this simple tool allows you to open boarderless websites
+as windows in your desired width and hight
 ```